Palawan - Things to Do in Palawan in July

 Frequently Asked Questions

-What is Palawan like in July?
+What Is Palawan Like in July?

 July falls squarely in Palawan's wet season, driven by the southwest monsoon (habagat), but the day-to-day reality is more nuanced than that label implies — mornings are often bright and clear, with heavy rain arriving in the afternoon and typically blowing through within an hour.
 It's low season, so prices at resorts in El Nido and Coron drop 20–40% from peak rates and the crowds that pack the islands from November to April are largely absent.
 The genuine trade-off is rougher seas and a higher chance of island-hopping tours being cancelled on blustery days, so build flexibility into your itinerary.

-What is the weather like in Palawan in July?
+What Is the Weather Like in Palawan in July?

 Expect daytime temperatures of 27–29°C (81–84°F) with high humidity throughout July.
 The southwest monsoon delivers the bulk of Palawan's annual rainfall during this stretch — El Nido typically sees 200–300mm over the month, with west-facing coastlines bearing the brunt.
 Seas can be choppy, particularly around Coron and the Bacuit Archipelago, which may limit access to more exposed dive sites and outer islands; always confirm tour departures with operators the evening before, as conditions can change quickly.

-What is Palawan like as a destination overall?
+What Is Palawan Like as a Destination Overall?

 Palawan is a long, narrow island in the southwest Philippines, consistently rated among the world's best islands for its combination of dramatic limestone karst scenery, turquoise lagoons, and outstanding marine biodiversity.
 The main draws are El Nido in the north (island hopping through the Bacuit Archipelago), Coron in the northeast (wreck diving and crater lakes), and Puerto Princesa in the center (gateway to the UNESCO-listed Underground River).
 It's more rugged and less developed than Boracay or Cebu, which is precisely why many travellers prefer it.

-What is the weather in Palawan in June?
+What Is the Weather in Palawan in June?

 June marks the start of Palawan's full wet season as the southwest monsoon takes hold, with conditions broadly similar to July — temperatures hovering around 27–29°C, increasing rainfall, and building humidity.
 June is generally slightly drier than July or August, making it a reasonable shoulder-season option if you want lower prices without committing to peak rainy-season risk.
 Seas begin to roughen noticeably by mid-June, so schedule any island-hopping for the first few days of your trip rather than the last.

-What is the weather in Palawan in September?
+What Is the Weather in Palawan in September?

 September is one of Palawan's wettest months, sitting near the peak of the southwest monsoon; rainfall is heavy and frequent, and typhoon activity across the broader Philippines is at its highest during this period.
 Palawan's western position in the archipelago does afford some shelter compared to islands like Samar or Leyte, but many smaller resorts close for maintenance in September and liveaboard dive operations often reduce their schedules.
 If you visit, treat it as an adventure travel month rather than a beach holiday, and buy comprehensive travel insurance that covers weather cancellations.

-What is the weather in Palawan in October?
+What Is the Weather in Palawan in October?

 October sits at the tail end of the wet season in Palawan, and conditions typically begin improving noticeably compared to the August–September peak.
 Rainfall decreases through the month as the southwest monsoon weakens, and by late October seas start calming enough for reliable island-hopping in El Nido and Coron.
 Prices are still at low-season rates in early October, making it an appealing sweet spot — improving weather without the peak-season crowds and costs that arrive from November onward.

-What is the weather in Palawan in February?
+What Is the Weather in Palawan in February?

 February is prime dry season in Palawan and widely considered the best month to visit — the northeast monsoon (amihan) keeps skies clear, seas calm, and daytime highs at a comfortable 28–30°C (82–86°F).
 Island-hopping tours run reliably, dive visibility is at its annual best, and the Underground River is consistently accessible.
 The trade-off is peak-season pricing and crowds: resorts in El Nido fill weeks in advance, and the most popular lagoon tours can feel busy by mid-morning.

-What is Puerto Princesa like in September?
+What Is Puerto Princesa Like in September?

 Puerto Princesa, Palawan's capital and the base for visiting the Underground River, is quieter and cheaper in September than at any other time of year.
 The Underground River itself remains open — it sits inside a cave system and is far less weather-dependent than open-water activities — though very heavy rainfall can occasionally affect the access road and boat conditions, so confirm the morning of your visit.
 Hotels in Puerto Princesa are easy to book and noticeably discounted, making it a practical and affordable base for the inland and river attractions even in the wet season.

-Is El Nido worth visiting in July despite the rain?
+Is El Nido Worth Visiting in July Despite the Rain?

 Yes — with realistic expectations and a flexible schedule.
 El Nido in July offers dramatically lower prices (budget bungalows from around ₱800–1,500 per night, mid-range from ₱2,500–4,500), far fewer tourists on the lagoon tours, and a lush, intensely green landscape.
 Tour routes in sheltered parts of the Bacuit Archipelago (particularly Tour B and portions of Tour D) operate more reliably than the outer-island routes, and booking through a licensed local operator who will proactively reschedule rather than cancel outright makes a significant difference to the experience.